julzaza/wildwitchherbs/_posts/2025-12-04-winter-solstice-witchcraft.md

 - animal behavior
 - dream prophecy enhanced by herbs

 These omens shaped marriages, travel, planting, and spiritual work for the coming year.
+Some families kept a little notebook of their solstice dreams.

 ---